18 Training Activities and Games: Best Ideas and Examples

 1. Slide courses

 Slide-based courses are the foundational format of eLearning activities.
-These are self-paced courses similar to PowerPoint slides but enriched with interactivities, clickable buttons, multimedia elements, and possibly narrations.
-This interactivity transforms passive viewing into an engaging experience.
+These are self-paced courses similar to PowerPoint presentations but enriched with interactivities, clickable buttons, multimedia elements, and possibly narrations.
+This interactivity transforms the passive viewing of training content into an engaging training experience.

 Slide courses are great when you need to break down complex ideas into easily digestible chunks, allowing learners to focus on one concept at a time.